smnayd/JavaBasicProjects/README.md

 # JavaBasicProjects

-There is a simple Java project in here and will be many basic projects in this repository.
+There is a simple Java project here and will be many basic projects in this repository.